tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/操作指南/WEB入会_intl_en.md

 2. Open the link “https://voovmeeting.com/r” in browser, enter meeting ID and click **Join Meeting**.

 ## **During the Meeting**

 1. Toolbar:

--In the bottom of the page, you can mute or unmute, turn on or off video, add invitees, rename yourself and mute or unmute attendees in attendees list.
+- In the bottom of the page, you can mute or unmute, turn on or off video, add invitees, rename yourself and mute or unmute attendees in attendees list.
 - In the lower-right corner of the page:
   As a host or co-host, you can click **End Meeting** to leave or end meeting.
   As attendees, you can click **Leave Meeting** to leave meeting.